bokand/page-collection/README.md

 ## Status

 This is a very early-stages proposal.
 We're looking for feedback about the ideas and feasibility.
 This explainer will evolve as the idea is refined.
 Critiques, alternate approaches and ideas are all welcome.
+Feel free to file issues.

 ## Example Use Cases